-PGEOG 13000- Weather and Climate Lab Section 3L06 Time: Monday 5:00 pm - 6:50 pm, 1028HN Instructor: Tyreik Kelly Office: HN 1032 Office Hours: Email me to set up a Zoom appointment.
-Email: Tyreik.Kelly97@myhunter.cuny.edu
+PGEOG 13000- Weather and Climate Lab Section 2L01 Time: Monday 7:00 pm - 8:50 pm, 1028HN Instructor: Tyreik Kelly Office: HN 1032 Office Hours: Monday 6:00PM-7:00PM Email: Tyreik.Kelly97@myhunter.cuny.edu

 We can schedule a Zoom meeting based on need and availability.
 Please see me during or after class or send an email with a detailed description of the question or request and we can schedule a date and time to meet.
 Be sure to write the Lab section in the subject line and include your full name in the body of the email.
 I will try my best to answer all emails within 24 hours, and within 48 hours on the weekends.